 On one side of the fence, says Aronsky, are the people who think that keywords represent the wrong frame of reference because your attention should be placed squarely on the relevance and quality of your overall content.
 This perspective completely embraces the concept of Hummingbird and understands that you should be thinking about filling needs or satisfying intent (agreeing with Larson on this point) rather than thinking in terms of individual words.

-Perspective two – don’t you dare forget keywords
+Perspective two – don’t you dare forget keywords.

-Wait… but again, are keywords kinda pointless?
+Wait… but again, are keywords somewhat pointless?

 Finally, Matthew Brown of Moz weighs in on the topic.
 Like Aronsky, he can see the issue from both sides, referencing arguments by AJ Kohn and Aaron Bradley.
 To paraphrase his sources’ perspectives: